Open-LinaOS-Foundation/LinaOS/Documentation/networking/pktgen.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ====================================
-HOWTO for the linux packet generator
+HOWTO for the linaos packet generator
 ====================================

 Enable CONFIG_NET_PKTGEN to compile and build pktgen either in-kernel